-The Full-Time Acting Course in ZEFT Film School is spread over three months’ duration.
+The Full-Time Acting Classes in Chennai at ZEFT Film School is spread over three months’ duration.
 This course delivers specialized training in all aspects of acting for participating students.
 Whereas the first half of the program is designed to fortify the basic foundations of acting techniques, the second half is all about improving on these foundations with more in-camera exercises.

 As the best film Institute in Chennai, ZEFT Film School incorporates the most comprehensive acting methodologies that empower aspiring actors.
 The course is an intensive one and requires a considerable amount of commitment from the student in terms of time and effort that have to be put in.